Miller-Library/makerweb/src/index.md

 ---
 # This is a full listing of available Frontmatter options, available for any content (.md) file.
-title: Textile Makerspace
+title: Miller Library Makerspace
 layout: page
 excerpt: # used for page excerpts and META (will be overwritten if SEO used below)
-author: quinn-dombrowski # only displayed on Post lists and detail views.
+author: amanda-whitmire # only displayed on Post lists and detail views.
 Defaults to _data/meta.authorURL
 eleventyNavigation: # Required if want to display in Main Nav Bar
   key: main # "main" is required
   title: Welcome # as it will appear in the nav